NikitaArya17/molecular-docking/README.md

 * [Cygwin](https://www.cygwin.com/)

-The 3D molecular structure of aspirin was downloaded from the PubChem database as an SDF file.
+The coordinates of the 3D molecular structure of aspirin was downloaded from the PubChem database as an SDF file.
 The ChimeraX software was then used to convert this file to a PDB (Protein Data Bank) file.
 These intermediate files have been stored in a separate folder.